Water: Water is available year round at the Visitor Center and at the Historic Agency site. Hydrants are on in the campgrounds for the 2017 season.

-Bathroom Facilities: Flush toilets are open for the season, and are available in the Yellow Medicine Campground sanitation building.
-Flush toilets will be closed on Monday, October 20th.
-Vault toilets are available year-round in the Yellow Medicine, Riverside, and Equestrian campgrounds, as well as the picnic grounds and confluence day-use area.
+Bathroom Facilities: **2017 UPDATE: The vault toilet in the Yellow Medicine Campground was damaged in a storm on July 16, 2016 and has been replaced with a handicap accessible porta-potty.** Vault toilets are available year-round in the Yellow Medicine, Riverside, and Equestrian campgrounds, as well as the picnic grounds and confluence day-use areas.
+Flush toilets have are closed until May 2017.

 Dump Station: None in the park.
-Nearest dump station located in Granite Falls near the water treatment plant on US Hwy 212.
+Nearest dump station located in Granite Falls near the water treatment plant on US Highway 212 (across from Hardees)

 Special Notes for RV Campers: Gravel spurs in the campground.